-Telegram chief Pavel Durov to appear in court after French arrest
+Telegram Chief Pavel Durov To Appear In Court After French Arrest

-Telegram chief executive Pavel Durov is to appear in court Sunday after being arrested by at a Paris airport for offences related to his popular messaging app, sources told AFP.
+Paris: Telegram chief executive Pavel Durov is to appear in court Sunday after being arrested at a Paris airport for offences related to his popular messaging app, sources told AFP.

 Russia has accused France of "refusing to cooperate" following the arrest of the Franco-Russian billionaire, 39, at Le Bourget airport on Saturday night.

-Durov had arrived from Baku, in Azerbaijan, one source close to the case said.
+Durov had arrived from Baku, Azerbaijan, a source close to the case said.

 France's OFMIN, an office tasked with preventing violence against minors, had issued an arrest warrant for Durov in a preliminary investigation into alleged offences including fraud, drug trafficking, cyberbullying, organised crime and promotion of terrorism, one source said.